-It’s been a very long time since I stepped foot inside of a Buffalo Wild Wings.
+It’s been a long time since I stepped foot inside of a Buffalo Wild Wings.
 I’m talking more than ten years long.
-The last experience left such a bad taste in my mouth that I had written them off in my mind.
+The last experience left such a bad taste in my mouth that I had written them off.

-When I received an *email to try their smashed burgers, it piqued my interest.
-I did a little bit of research and found out that they had made the switch to fresh beef burgers a few years back.
+It piqued my interest when I received an *email to try their smashed burgers.
+I researched and found out that they switched to fresh beef burgers a few years back.
 Now I was excited.

-The Buffalo Wild Wings website revealed a line of burgers featuring a few Regional Burger Styles.
+The Buffalo Wild Wings website revealed a line of burgers featuring several Regional Burger Styles.
 Their newest creation, a Bacon Hatch Chile Burger, looked promising.
-I agreed to come in to try the All-American, Avocado Bacon Burger and, of course, the Bacon Hatch Chile Burger.
+So I agreed to come in to try the All-American, Avocado Bacon Burger and, of course, the Bacon Hatch Chile Burger.

-Marcela was tied up and could not accompany me, so I called on Ed, one of my ride or dies.
-He and I have not sat down in a restaurant together in well over a year, for obvious reasons.
-In short, I was in great company for this tasting.
+I called on Ed, one of my ride or dies, when Marcela could not accompany me.
+He and I have not sat in a restaurant together for years.
+So, in short, I was in great company for this tasting.

 While Ed and I agree on many things, there are times when our opinions are on opposite sides of the food spectrum.

-After removing the filler, I cut it down the middle.
+After removing the filler, I cut it in the middle.
 Ed liked it but wished I hadn’t removed the l&t.
-I loved the All-American, and after the first bite, I envisioned myself coming back to have another.
+However, I loved the All-American, and after the first bite, I envisioned myself returning to have another.

-The challah bread was a great choice for these burgers.
-There is no fear of structural integrity with this bread; the bottom bun will hold up.
+The challah bread was an excellent choice for these burgers.
+This bread has no structural integrity issues; the bottom bun will hold up.

 The mayo and mustard condiment duo is an interesting choice for this burger.
 I could have seen it either going only mayo (known as a Sissy Burger in Texas) or with the burger fast food trinity of ketchup, mayo, and mustard.

 The Bacon Hatch Chile Burger did not disappoint.
-This is an exceptional burger.
-By that, I mean this is the type of burger you make a long drive to get, that you build your lunch around and that dreams are made of.
+It is an exceptional burger.
+By that, I mean this is the type of burger that dreams are made of, the kind that drive to get and build your lunch around.

 It’s not only the quality ingredients (American cheese, bacon, grilled onions, pickled Fresno chile peppers, Young Guns Hatch chile peppers, & Hatch chile aioli) but how they’re layered.
 Buffalo Wild Wings nailed it.

 Ed enjoyed it so much that he ate another one yesterday.
-I’m not sure if the picture he text me was to rub it in or issue a challenge.
-There’s no need to challenge; I will be back for another Bacon Hatch Chile Burger.
+I’m not sure if the picture he texted me was to rub it in or issue a challenge.
+There’s no need to challenge; I will return for another Bacon Hatch Chile Burger.

 Thank you to Buffalo Wild Wings for the invite and the staff at their Dolphin Mall location; everyone was great.